jkslyby/material-ui-datetime-range-picker/README.md

 ## Notes

 This is still a work in progress so use it at your own risk.
 I've added some basic documentation.
 There are many attributes that need to be abstracted into a param and other work that needs to be done.
+Please note that this uses Material UI version 0.2 and requires some additional imports.
 Feel free to contribute!

 ## Usage